bmarcot/color-theme-pomgranate-explosion/README.md

 Contact
 -------

-For any comment or suggest, contact: bmarcot AT gmail DOT com
+For any comments and/or suggestions, please contact me at: `bmarcot AT gmail DOT com`

 Licence
 -------